NSW SCHOOL TERMS ... AND motor TRAFFIC FLOW PEAKS

 - always bend your elbows slightly to steer the bike with your hands/fingers.
 Stiff or straight elbows means your collarbone does the steering (if that`s the case, you`ll never ride a straight line in a bunch).

-If you are training as an individual, and want the benefits of the insurance cover, then it is highly recommended you maintain a formal training log approved by your coach (and always in writing [via email]).
+- If you are group riding and want the benefits of the insurance cover, then it is highly recommended you maintain a formal training log approved by your coach (and always in writing [via email]).

 Sydney Olympic Park Homebush - Sunday Ride